Otavi

-Otavi is a town of 4,000 inhabitants in the Otjozondjupa Region of central Namibia.
+Otavi is a town with 10,000 inhabitants in the Otjozondjupa Region of Namibia.
 Situated 360 km north of Windhoek, it is the district capital of the Otavi electoral constituency.

 Geography

 The towns of Otavi, Tsumeb (to the north) and Grootfontein (to the northeast) define an area known as the "Otavi Triangle", also known as the Otavi Mountainland.
 This geographical region is sometimes referred to as the "Golden Triangle", or as the "maize Triangle", owing to the cultivation of maize in the area.
 The three towns that define the triangle are roughly 60 km from each other.

-Most of the area is dolomitic (Precambrian) and the district was in the past renowned for its mineral wealth.
+Most of the area is dolomitic (Precambrian) and the district was renowned for its mineral wealth in the past.
 Most of the deposits have now been exhausted.
 Elefantenberg (elephant mountain), a mountain 1,624 meters above sea level, is located about 7 km south of Otavi.

 Economy and infrastructure

 Much of the town's economy relies on the two grocery stores, a mill, two banks, two gas stations, and many surrounding game/cattle farms, as well as a handful of other small business.
-The owners of most of these businesses are Afrikaners (white Africans or Boer, ultimately Dutch, heritage) or Germans.
+The owners of most of these businesses are Afrikaners (white Africans or Boer, ultimately Dutch in heritage) or Germans.